Liz Sanfilippo

 Immediately, you regret it.

 You’re not a runner.
-You hate running!
-You hate how your lungs feel, all cold and burny.
-You hate the feeling of being out of breath.
+You hate running and how it makes your lungs feel, all cold and burny.
+And ou hate the feeling of being out of breath.
 You can’t run 3 miles.
 What were you thinking?
 Why did you sign up for this?
 This was a stupid idea.
 Everyone will see you running and think how ridiculous you look.

 You’ve got a goal, and your inner critic always puts you back in your place and keeps you there.
 Right?